-In no order of importance, the first one I would like to share with you is the business side of me.
+In no order of importance, the first one I will share with you is the business side of me.
 For those of you who don’t know or didn’t read ‘The Day I Became My Own Boss’ I manage a painting and decorating company in London.

 In my time I have employed thousands of decorators.
 The experiences I’ve had with them, good, bad and ugly could fill a book!
-Here are just four anecdotes I thought of:
+I thought of four anecdotes to share with you:

 In the very early days, I employed a 17-year-old boy who really wasn’t that good.
 The only reason I kept him on was that he absolutely assured me his dad was about to retire and had this great decorating contract with Nissan he would pass over to me.
 Of course, he never would give me his dad’s telephone number, as his dad ‘didn’t like people calling him’.
 After yet another bit of bad workmanship I bit the bullet and finally let him go.
-Later I realised how he had led me on and managed to blind me to the obvious and basic fact that his workmanship was not even close to good.
+Later I realised he had led me on, blinding me to the obvious fact that his workmanship was simply bad.

 At one point there was a decorator from New Zealand who was awesome.
 His speed in getting a good job done was out of this world and I was in financial heaven.
 Then one day he disappeared.
 I was distraught.
 After four weeks he turned up again, telling me he had been on holiday with his wife.
 He apologised and assured me it would never happen again.
 I really wanted him back so believed him and was both happy and relieved.
 Three weeks later he disappeared for good.
 On this occasion I realised if someone could just leave without so much as an “I’m off for four weeks in such a such time” no matter what they say, there is a good chance they will do it again and in some way mess me over.